Ada-Developers-Academy/core-unit-2/intro-to-web-development/web-applications-and-layers.md

 Here's a list of responsibilities that a front-end could have:

 - Where is the "sign up" button, and what information does the user need to fill and send?
 - After a user purchases a product, what do they see?
-Do they see a "success" message, or an "error" message?
+Do they see a "success" message or an "error" message?
 Do they go back to their home, or back to shopping?
 - When a user reviews a product, do they see five stars to click?
 Or do they see a dropdown menu?
 Or do they type their review completely?
 - When a user is browsing products, do products show up in a row, or a grid?
 How many show up at one time?